mperzl/ganglia-mod_intel/README.md

 ## Obtaining binary versions

-Downloads of binary versions for AIX and Linux on Power are available at:
+Downloads of binary versions for Linux on Intel are available at:

     http://www.perzl.org/aix/index.php?n=Main.Ganglia